nelhage/blog.nelhage.com/content/post/transparent-hugepages.md

 ## Postscript

-This post is also available in [translation into Russian][russian].
+This post is also available in
+<a href=http://howtorecover.me/otklucenie-prozracnyh-vizitnyh-kartocek" rel="nofollow">translation into Russian</a>

 [virtmem]: https://en.wikipedia.org/wiki/Virtual_memory